nitin42/Animated-Timeline/README.md

 * provide APIs for composing animations that transition from one state to another, use loops, callbacks and timer APIs to create interactive animations.

+## Concepts

+`animated-timeline` combines both the models, timing and animation so as to harmonize timing and visual changes to the document.

+### Timing model

+Timing model manages the time and keeps track of current progress in a timeline.

+### Animation model

+Animation model, on the other hand, describes how an animation could look like at any give time or it can be thought of as state of an animation at a particular point of time.

 ## Features ☄️

 * Controls for time-based execution of an animation